 Emergency conditions may make it necessary to close the school at times.
 In most cases this will be due to severe weather conditions such as snow or icy conditions which make the roads impassable or unsafe.
 Heritage Christian School will close when the temperature falls to -30° F. or below at the Gallatin Field weather station.
 In case of an emergency closing, information will be broadcast over the following local radio stations: KCMM (99.1 FM) and/or KMMS (1450 AM).
-Every effort will be made to notify the radio stations of the decision to cancel school as early as possible in the morning or even the night before.
-The decision to close school rests with the administrator and/or board.
+The office staff will send out a text alert to all staff and families if school will be canceled.
+Every effort will be made to notify families of the decision to cancel school as early as possible in the morning or even the night before.
+The decision to close school rests with the administrator.